Animals That Start With I

 15. Sacred Ibis (Threskiornis aethiopicus)

-The last of the animals that start with i on our list is the ibis.
+One of the last of the animals that start with i on our list is the ibis.
 There are many different types os this wading bird, all within the same subfamily Threskiornithidae.
 This also includes spoonbills.
 The sacred ibis is one of the most beautiful, with its black head, legs and wingtips and white body.
 Their elongated and curved beak allows them to access food resources other birds cannot.

 Other animals that start with i